ianchanning/neural-network-js/tutorial/slides.tex.md

 }
 ```

-# I want to combine these into a training step
+# Combine these into a training step

 One small step for one example